hayderhassan/games-project/README.md

+My first year Python Games group project for which I received an A.

 # games-project

 PYTHON GAMES PROJECT

 This is a project to build a 2D platform scroller game in Python.
 This game will be modelled on the Mario games.